 Life is the activity of extension and expansion, the dynamic of rolling forward into ever newness, where that which is becoming proclaims and announces to itself what it knows itself to be.
 Its impulse is forever stable, as are the qualities it uses to create its newness with: love, light, peace, freedom, beauty, and so forth.

 Life is a continuous phenomenon that happens without being in any way determined nor influenced by the boundaries of time and space.
-Form, on the other hand, form is the temporary appearance that life’s creative qualities take on for a while in order for source to be able to experience and explore itself from within expressed creation.
-That allows source to proclaim and announce to itself what it understands and knows itself to be.
+Form, on the other hand, form is the temporary appearance that life’s creative qualities seem to take on for a while.

-And so it follows that in the grand scheme of life there is no death, there is only becoming that expresses itself in continuously transforming appearance.
+In the grand scheme of life there is no death, there is only becoming that expresses itself in continuously transforming extension.

 This is part of a series of questions about life topics that follows the format of the posts about the fourteen introductory subjects in part 2 of the ACIM Workbook, the first of which, “What is Forgiveness?”, you can find here.